rflperry/rflperry.github.io/_pages/about.md

 ## News
+- **11/2022** - Attending NeurIPS in-person to present my work from my time at the MPI!
+Feel free to reach out and stop by poster session 4.
 - **10/2022** - I gave an **invited workshop talk** about double descent and model complexity at the 2022 SIAM Conference on Mathematics of Data Science in San Diego.
 - **09/2022** - ["Causal Discovery in Heterogeneous Environments Under the Sparse Mechanism Shift Hypothesis"](https://arxiv.org/abs/2206.02013)
 accepted to **NeurIPS 2022**!
 Thanks to my wonderful mentors/co-authors at the MPI.